tizhproger/spamfilter/README.md

 - **Combination of datasets** improves the scores.
 Maybe because of samples amount, or a data diversity, not sure.
 - **BERT models** show better results than Logistic Regression (which is obvoius), but it depends on the data and a model iself.
 RoBERTa showed itself worse, despite being BERT family model like others.
 - **Liveness of messages** have a bigger impact on models (Except Regression).
 We can see it on SMS dataset, but it depends.
 Interesting why Twitter was worse than SMS.
-- **Time combination** shows pretty obvious thing, but Logistic Regression seem to be over excited :)
+- **Time combination** shows pretty obvious thing, but Logistic Regression seem to be overexcited :)

 ---